Employment Standards & Minimum Requirements

 - No drug use or possession of any non-prescribed Schedule I-V drugs (except for Marijuana/Hashish) after submitting any law enforcement application.

-- No drug use or illegal possession of any non-pprescribed Schedule I-V drugs while employed with a law enforcement agency (including miltary law enforcement).
+- No drug use or illegal possession of any non-prescribed Schedule I-V drugs while employed with a law enforcement agency (including military law enforcement).

 - No intentional inhalation (huffed) of any aerosol or substance (nitrous oxide, whippets, paint, glue, DXM, etc) in the last three (3) years.

-- Schedule II (RCW 69.50.206) - Examples could include: Opium, Cocaine, Codeine, Hydrocodone, Oxycodone, Methadone, Methamphetamine, Amphetamine, Depressants, Hallucinogenic substances, etc.
+- Schedule II (RCW 69.50.206) - Examples could include: Opium, Cocaine, Codeine, Hydrophone, Condone, Methadone, Amphetamine, Amphetamine, Depressants, Hallucinogenic substances, etc.

-- Schedule III (RCW 69.50.208) - Examples could include: Stimulants, Depressants, Hallucinogens, Ketamine, Anabolic steroids, Hallucinogenic substances, etc.
+- Schedule III (RCW 69.50.208) - Examples could include: Stimulants, Depressants, Hallucinogens, Minetta, Anabolic steroids, Hallucinogenic substances, etc.

 - Schedule IV (RCW 69.50.210) - Examples could include: Barbital, Diazepam, Fludiazepam, Halazepam, Lorazepan, Phenobarbital, etc.